Contact Support

 endswith

-in where clause instead ofstartswith
+in the where clause instead ofstartswith

 .